-A recent study conducted by Nepal Rastra Bank (NRB) shows that financial access in Nepal has expanded to around 61 percent of total population of the country.
-Meanwhile, commercial banks have reached to 739 local levels out of the total of 753 local level units, increasing the access to banking in Nepal.
+A recent study conducted by Nepal Rastra Bank (NRB) shows that financial access in Nepal has expanded to around 61 percent of the total population of the country.
+Meanwhile, commercial banks have reached 739 local levels out of the total of 753 local level units, increasing access to banking in Nepal.
 This is as per the ‘Status of Financial Access in Nepal’ survey by NRB.

 Important findings from ‘Status of Financial Access in Nepal’ Survey

 1. 60.9 % population has a bank account

 According to a study on ‘Status of Financial Access in Nepal’ released by the NRB’s Research Department in October 2019, the number of deposit accounts has reached 18 million, which is 60.9 percent of the total population of Nepal.
 The study finds that as of mid-June 2019, the ‘A’, ‘B’ and ‘C’ class Banks and Financial Institutions (BFIs) had 27.867 million deposit accounts of both national and foreign citizens.
 By reducing multiple accounts net 18 million personal deposit accounts resulted, on that basis financial access has expanded to 60.9 percent.

 2. Number of branches of BFIs doubles in four years